ahsan-mustafa/Numerical-Analysis/README.md

 This repository contains MATLAB implementations of classical **Numerical Analysis** algorithms used for solving equations, interpolation, numerical differentiation, numerical integration, and ordinary differential equations (ODEs).
 Each method is implemented as a clear and easy-to-understand MATLAB script or function.

-Perfect for students, instructors, or anyone revising numerical methods.

 ---

 ## 📌 Contents